kyma-project/test-infra/docs/prow/prow-installation-on-forks.md

 > **NOTE:** For details, see the [prow-secrets-management.md](./prow-secrets-management.md) document that explains step by step how to create all required GSC resources.

-1. Create two buckets on GCS, one for storing secrets and the second for storing logs.
+1. Create two buckets on GCS, one for storing Secrets and the second for storing logs.

 >**NOTE:** The bucket for storing logs is used in Prow by the Plank component.
 This reference is defined in the `config.yaml` file.